 In North Lebanon and the Bekaa Valley, HI ensures that people with disabilities receive appropriate emergency care such as rehabilitation, assistive devices (prostheses and orthotics) and psychosocial support.

-HI is also carrying out mine clearance operations in the north of the country following the 2006 Israeli–Lebanese conflict.
-It provides psychological and psychosocial support to Palestinian refugee children and is helping people with disabilities campaign for their rights.
+HI is also carrying out mine clearance operations in the north of the country following Lebanese civil war.

 Finally, as a result of several decades of intermittent conflict and despite 15 years of clearance efforts, the population continues to be affected by mines and explosive remnants of war (ERW), with some victims requiring life-long assistance to live with their injuries.